upul/ml-dev-assignment/README.md

 `python -m pytest`

-Also, it is worth to note that, we have provided a configuration file that you can use to configure:
+Also, it is worth to note that, we have provided a configuration file (`./config.json`) that you can use to configure:
 1. **Logging Parameters** - logging file name, default logging level, max logging file size, etc.
 2. **Model parameters** - saved model location, etc.

+Use the following command to run the server.

+`python -m sentiment.app.api --port 8080 --mode DEV`

 ### Deployment Setup